| A Conversation with Maggie Anton, author of RAV HISDA'S

 character?
 Has women's social progress been aided or hampered

+by religion?
 Rav Hisda's daughter is the woman mentioned more often

 in the Talmud than any other, one endowed with wealth